mrsan22/NgxMatTypeahead/README.md

 * `npm i`
 * Run `ng serve` for a dev server and running the demo app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * The demo app uses `json-server` module for enabling the url and filter funtionality.
+Make sure you have [json-server](https://www.npmjs.com/package/json-server#getting-started) installed and running.
+* Once you have installed json-server, Run: `json-server --watch db.json`.
+You can see it running at `http://localhost:3000`.

 ## Build the NgxMatTypeahead module